Ayato77/wasm-interface-capability-nodejs/README.md

 ## OPCUA
 Calling OPCUA functions based on `NodeOPCUA` from WASM is possible.
 The current implementation provides two functions: single read with a nodeID and subscription.

+## MQTT
+MQTT subscribe-publish functions based on `MQTT.js` are called by Wasm.
+Wasm just gives `String` parameters like topics and messages to the host language functions (JavaScript).